bigskysoftware/_hyperscript/www/docs.md

 </div>
 ```

-`then` acts roughly like a semi-colon in other langauges.
+`then` acts roughly like a semi-colon in other languages.
 It is particularly recommended when multiple commands are on
 the same line, for clarity.

 Expressions are the root syntactic element.
 Some should be very familiar to developers: